By Kevin Moore

 “We came onto the market in April offering contract research services.
 In our current business model, pharmaceutical companies give us compounds that they are interested in testing against our models.
 We perform the experiments in-house and provide them with the data.
 We would like to transition to having our customers run the automated screening in their own labs, and we would sell them the reagents.
 We hope to make that transition sometime in 2017.”

-Don’t miss Dr. Millan’s podium presentation at SLAS2017 on Tuesday February 7 at 11:30am-12:00 pm, during the session entitled, “Assay Platforms for Biologics: Automated 3D Culture Platform for Investigating Chemoresistance and Efficacy of Antibody-based Therapeutics”.
+Watch Dr. Millan's talk during the SLAS 2017 session entitled, “Assay Platforms for Biologics: Automated 3D Culture Platform for Investigating Chemoresistance and Efficacy of Antibody-based Therapeutics”.